simul/simul.github.io/unreal/source.md

 ----------------
 1. Make sure you have created a Simul account.
 If not, head over [here](https://simul.co/register/) to register.

-2. On your account page, under the [Engines Tab](https://simul.co/account/engines/), there is an Unreal Engine Section.
-It asks for your GitHub Username.
+2. On your [Account Page](https://simul.co/account/edit-account/), there is a GitHub Username section.
 Input your GitHub Username and select Request Access. **This needs to be the same username connected to your Unreal Engine account at [unrealengine.com/account/connected](https://www.unrealengine.com/account/connected)**

+3. You will receive an email from github.com with an invitation to join the Simul UnrealEngine group.
+Click the link in the email and accept the invitation.

-3. You should now have access to our Unreal Repo at [github.com/simul/UnrealEngine](https://github.com/simul/UnrealEngine).
+4. You should now have access to our Unreal Repo at [github.com/simul/UnrealEngine](https://github.com/simul/UnrealEngine).

-4. Fork our Unreal Repository.
+5. Fork or clone our Unreal Repository.
 If you are not sure how to do this, GitHub has helpful information [here](https://help.github.com/en/articles/fork-a-repo).
 Alternatively, if you are using a different UE4 codebase, pull changes from the Simul fork, and merge.

 2: Setup
 ----------